fgrx/marvelheroes/README.md

 - Axios to get Rest Api requestes
 - Vuex for store management
-- Localstorage & Lazyloading to speedup Marvel Heroes List
+- Lazyloading to speedup Marvel Heroes List
 - Vuetify

 ## Features to come